Trademark Registration in Brazil

 This is an estimated process time for straightforward cases based on current timeframes for applications.
 It may vary considerably.

-As a general rule, trademark rights in Brazil are only recognized for trademarks that have been registered before the Brazilian National Institute of Industrial Property (INPI).
-However, in exceptional cases, unregistered famous or well-known trademarks may be recognized and protected.
-Furthermore, if a trademark has been in use in Brazil, opposition actions may be presented against the application of a third parties identical or considerably similar trademark.
+In Brazil, trademark registration is handled by the National Institute of Industrial Property (INPI).
+Trademark rights are only recognized for registered trademarks, though in exceptional cases, well-known or famous unregistered trademarks may still be protected.
+If a trademark is in use in Brazil, opposition actions may be presented against the application of third parties' identical or confusingly similar trademarks.

-If you register a combined trademark (which includes both word elements and figurative elements) in Brazil, the exclusive right to use the trademark is limited to a use of the trademark in the exact configuration or way in which it was filed and registered.
-If you wish to use the word element of your trademark separately from the logo (or vice versa), it is recommended you register for another trademark including only the word or figurative elements you wish to use and protect separately.
+If you are registering a combined trademark (which includes both word and figurative elements), the exclusive right to use the trademark is limited to the exact configuration in which it was filed.
+If you wish to use the word element separately from the logo (or vice versa), it is recommended to register another trademark that includes only the elements you wish to use and protect.

-Nevertheless, if a third party eventually intends to register or use a trademark for similar goods or services that includes a primary or distinct part or portion of your trademark, you will have the right to oppose the application based on confusing similarity.
-Probabilities of success for an opposition will vary in each case depending on the circumstances.
+If a third party intends to register or use a trademark with similar goods or services and includes a part of your trademark, you have the right to oppose the application based on confusing similarity.
+The chances of success for opposition actions will vary based on each specific case.

-Brazil is a member state to the Madrid Protocol.
-Thus, the extension of an international registration of a trademark via the Madrid System is possible for this country.
-We offer services for trademark filing through the Madrid System.
+Brazil is a member state of the Madrid Protocol.
+As such, you can extend an international trademark registration to Brazil via the Madrid System.
+We offer trademark registration services via the Madrid System.